Win at the Grocery

 except it’s just not right

 Now, to clarify, a budget is a great idea, but it should be a flexible budget.
-In order to get the most groceries for your money and win at the grocery, you need to be able to:
+To get the most groceries for your money and win at the grocery store, you don’t just want to spend less money: you want the most groceries for the least amount of money!

 • See groceries as what they are: a commodity with shifting pricing.